PVL; Brain injury - infants; Encephalopathy of prematurity

 A major cause is thought to be changes in blood flow to the area around the ventricles of the brain.
 This area is fragile and prone to injury, especially before 32 weeks of gestation.

 Infection around the time of delivery may also play a role in causing PVL.
 The risk for PVL is higher for babies who are more premature and more unstable at birth.

 Premature babies who have intraventricular hemorrhage (IVH) are also at increased risk for developing this condition.

 Tests used to diagnose PVL include ultrasound and MRI of the head.

 There is no treatment for PVL.
 Premature babies' heart, lung, intestine, and kidney functions are watched closely and treated in the newborn intensive care unit (NICU).
 This helps reduce the risk of developing PVL.

 PVL often leads to nervous system and developmental problems in growing babies.
 These problems most often occur during the first to second year of life.
 It may cause cerebral palsy (CP), especially tightness or increased muscle tone (spasticity) in the legs.

 Babies with PVL are at risk for major nervous system problems.
 These are likely to include movements such as sitting, crawling, walking, and moving the arms.
 These babies will need physical therapy.
-Extremely premature babies may have more problems with learning than with movement.
+Extremely premature babies may have more problems with learning and behavior than with movement.

 A baby who is diagnosed with PVL should be monitored by a developmental pediatrician or a pediatric neurologist.
 The child should see the regular pediatrician for scheduled exams.